Privacy policy

 video streaming service. https://policies.google.com/technologies/types

-5.4 SETTING YOUR COOKIE PREFERENCES
+5.4 CONFIGURING YOUR COOKIE PREFERENCES

 5.4.1 Cookies exempt from consent